ttlion/sdtDBNsGUI/README.md

 Besides being presented directly in the GUI (see previous image), the graphical representation of the learned sdtDBN is also stored in a PNG file (named *imgNameExample.png* in the example of the previous image).
 This file is created in the same directory of the sdtDBN GUI program.
 As the sdtDBN is the one from the [first tab explanation][1], the graphical representation of the sdtDBN is the same as the one obtained in [Example 1 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-1---learning-a-sdtdbn-with-dynamic-and-static-attributes).

-## Fourth tab: inserting the observation that will be used to make inference on a learned sdtDBN
+## Fourth tab: inserting the observations that will be used to make inference on a learned sdtDBN
-[4]: #fourth-tab-inserting-the-observation-that-will-be-used-to-make-inference-on-a-learned-sdtdbn
+[4]: #fourth-tab-inserting-the-observations-that-will-be-used-to-make-inference-on-a-learned-sdtdbn

 When opening the fourth tab without having learned an sdtDBN either from the [first tab][1] or the [second tab][2], the GUI shows the following display: